 Honest Outfitters – Velcro Design

 Portability is a considerable concern when making a purchase.
 As you might be walking a lot with your equipment, heavier stuff might be more exhausting to deal with.
 The Honest Outfitters Sleeping Bag travels light, making it solid for anyone looking for easier transport.

 Dimensions are 29.5 x 87 inches at 2 pounds, making it light and easy to carry.
 It’s made with a 210T polyester fabric that should be both comfortable and durable to use.
 The temp range is 35 to 40°F, meaning it’s better suited for weather a bit less cold, but still should fare well in the cooler seasons.

 Included are both a compression sack and nylon sack, making it easier to give your body a snug fit, while also adding more customization.
 A mummy hood can be pulled over for additional covering and warmth, and there are zippers on either side of the sleeping bag for easy access.

 Revalcamp – Easy to Pack

-Another important factor is bags that look nice or have a pleasant design.
+Another important factor is sleeping bags that look nice or have a pleasant design.
 Some are nice to look at or have a cozy shape to them, which is good to think about if you are in the market for that.
 And if you are, you might want to check out the Indoor & Outdoor Revalcamp Sleeping Bag, which boasts good design.

-This bag is spacious, yet compact at 30 x 71 inches and 2.5 pounds for dimensions, but can be compressed down into an included carrying bag by tightening its straps, taking up even less storage space when not in use.
+This sleeping bag is spacious, yet compact at 30 x 71 inches and 2.5 pounds for dimensions, but can be compressed down into an included carrying bag by tightening its straps, taking up even less storage space when not in use.